Siirry suoraan sisältöön

 Integration plays an important role in reducing inequalities

-At the end of 2021, the population of Helsinki included 116,000 people with a foreign background.
-Of these people, 93,527 were born abroad.
-People with a foreign background accounted for 18% of the population, and this proportion has been steadily increasing.
+At the end of 2023, the population of Helsinki included 134,000 people with a foreign background.
+Four fifths of them were themselves born abroad.
+People with a foreign background accounted for 20% of the population, and this proportion has been steadily increasing.
 People have moved to Finland for work, study or family reasons, and some have received residence permits on the basis of international protection.
-At the end of 2020, people with a foreign background born abroad represented 13% of the city’s working population and 27% of the city’s unemployed population.
-The unemployment rate of immigrants was 25%.
+At the end of 2022, people with a foreign background born abroad represented 17% of the city’s working population and 33% of the city’s unemployed population.
+The unemployment rate of immigrants was 19%.
 The poor employment situation affects financial resources and thereby the wellbeing of individuals and families.

-Integration is a multidimensional phenomenon and includes aspects related to language and culture acquisition, the building of social relations and networks, inclusion and participation, and the development of a sense of belonging, among other things.
+Integration is a multidimensional phenomenon and includes not only employment, but also aspects related to language and culture acquisition, the building of social relations and networks, inclusion and participation, and the development of a sense of belonging, among other things.
 People with foreign backgrounds in Helsinki have integrated in very different ways, with many doing well but some facing various challenges in different areas of their lives.
-At worst, these are also reflected in their children, the second-generation immigrants born in Finland.
-A great deal of work has been done to promote integration, but most of it has been project-based.
-For example, people who have moved to Finland for work and mothers caring for their children at home have been difficult to reach.
+At worst, these are also reflected in their children who have been born and raised in Finland.
+From the beginning of 2025 onwards, the City of Helsinki’s role in promoting the integration of immigrants will be further strengthened.
+The reform of immigration legislation makes parents caring for their children at home a statutory target group for integration promotion.

 Successes: